I Can ...You Can ... We Can..... Achieve!

 Each governor is a member of at least one of the above committees and school improvement board.
 Governors have additional areas or responsibility such as safeguarding, health & safety, attendance and quality of teaching to name but a few.
 Governors also periodically review and/or amend and agree all the schools many policies.

 In March 2018, the Governors undertook the major project of erecting walls to create individual classrooms and thus end the school’s “open plan” layout.
 This was done at the suggestion of most children who felt that there was too much background noise due to the open plan nature of the school.
 This made hearing their teachers when they were sat at the back of the class extremely difficult.
-In 2018/19 the Year 5 and 6 classes were walled and this has continued with the Year 3 and 4 classes this year.
-It is our intention to complete this project in 2020/21 by erecting walls between the year 1 and 2 classrooms.
+In 2018/19 the Year 5 and 6 classes were walled, Year 3 and 4 classes in 2019/20.
+It was our intention to complete this project in 2020/21 by erecting walls between the year 1 and 2 classrooms but, unfortunately, this work has been delayed by the continuing Covid pandemic.
+It is hoped to complete this work in the coming academic year.

 The Head Teacher and Chair of Governors meet regularly for updates and to review any matters that arise outside the regular meetings.
 This supports communication between the school and the governors and is recorded and reported to the board for their consideration.